learn-co-students/react-dynamic-components-lab-rcdd_202103_irq_few/README.md

 There are two discrete parts of this lab, and they should be tackled one after the other.
-We will need to first create a `Comment` component from scratch and then add a few things to the `ColorBox` component.
+We will need to first create a `Comment` component from scratch and then add a few things to the `ColorBox` component..

 All of the css has been provided, as well as a good amount of starter code.
 The general structure has already been provided - you are to pick up where the code